 They are produced by neurons in your brain that communicate with each other by electrical change.

-There are five types of brain waves, these being:
+There are five types of brain waves:

 - Beta waves